xabbu42/Master/arbeit.md

 paper @yu2017 he adopted the proper graph theoretic term cycle as we do in this paper.
-Beside that change we will reproduce in this chapter his definitions of prehistoric relation, prehistoric cycle as well as some basic lemmas about this new notions.
+Beside that change we will reproduce in this chapter his definitions of prehistoric relation, prehistoric cycle as well as some basic lemmas about this new notions as in the original paper.

 \Begin{definition}[History]
 In a root-leaf path $S$ of the form $S_rR^*O_{i,j}RI_{i,j}R^*S$ in a